Beginners guide to mortgages

 Capped rate mortgages

-This is a type of tracker mortgage, so your payments can go up or down.
+This is a type of variable mortgage, so your payments can go up or down.
 The rate of interest is capped, so it won’t go above (or sometimes below) a certain amount set by your lender.

 This mortgage product reduces your payments for the discount period below a lender’s SVR.
 The mortgage rate then increases for the remainder of the mortgage period.
 For example, if you had a three-year discounted mortgage at 1%, you’ll pay 1% below the SVR each month for 3 years.